bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 ### Hoisting var variables:

-Let's look at some examples to understand hoisting in case of `var` variables.
+Let’s look at some examples to understand hoisting in case of `var` variables.

     console.log(a); // outputs 'undefined'
     var a = 3;